Distilling Magic States in the Bicycle Architecture

 \subsection{Benchmarking Distillation Protocol Compressor}

-As discussed in Sec.~\ref{subsec:compression}, our qubit-recycling distillation-protocol compressor reduces the number of simultaneously active logical qubits without increasing the total number of measurements.
+As discussed in Sec.~\ref{sec:compression}, our qubit-recycling distillation-protocol compressor reduces the number of simultaneously active logical qubits without increasing the total number of measurements.
 Figure~\ref{fig:natandcomp}(b) shows its impact on the logical-qubit footprint of large protocols.
-In particular, we compress the 49-to-1 protocol from 13 to 7 logical qubits and the 64-to-2CCZ protocol from 17 to 10 logical qubits.
+In particular, we compress the 49-to-1 protocol from 13 to 7 logical qubits, the 51-to-3CS protocol from 18 to 9 logical qubits, and the 64-to-2CCZ protocol from 17 to 10 logical qubits.
 These reductions are critical and allow both protocols to fit within a single gross or two-gross factory, whose maximum capacity is 11 logical qubits under our pivot-injection schemes.